vitorconti/go-products/README.md

 The API has the following endpoints:

 GET /products
 Returns a list of all products.

-GET /products/:id
-Returns a single product by ID.
+This route accepts two query paramas: page and limit, the default values is 1 and 10

 POST /products
 Creates a new product.
 The request body should contain JSON data with the following properties: